-If you are not sure what is causing your shoulder pain why not try our shoulder pain symptom checker?
+If you are not sure what your injury is, why not try our shoulder pain symptom checker?

-Below we outline the more common causes of shoulder pain, the less common causes as well as some important conditions that should not be missed.
+Below we outline the more common shoulder injuries as well as some important conditions that should not be missed.

 Most common shoulder injuries

 Rotator cuff strain is a tear or strain of any of the four muscles which stabilize the shoulder joint and are known as the rotator cuff.
 These muscles are important in rotating the upper arm bone or humerus and lifting the arm up to the side.
 Because of the wide range of movement required in the shoulder joint these muscles are susceptible to injury.
 Rotator cuff tears can occur when falling onto an outstretched arm or as a result of a sudden powerful movement such as in throwing or paddling a kayak.
 Symptoms include sudden pain at the time of injury with possibly a tearing feeling in the shoulder.
 Severe pain is likely to continue for a few days depending on severity of the injury and moving the arm out to the side is likely to be difficult.

 Rotator cuff tendinitis - If a rotator cuff tear has not healed properly or has not fully rehabilitated then it can become chronic.
 Symptoms of a chronic rotator cuff injury will develop gradually over time and can be from overuse or degeneration of the tendon.
 Chronic rotator cuff injuries are more commonly seen in athletes over the age of 40 years involved in shoulder intensive sports.
 Impingement syndrome is one form of chronic rotator cuff injury where the tendon of the supraspinatus muscle becomes pinched and inflammed in the shoulder joint.